woodrowwiest/FCND-Estimation-CPP/README.md

 Welcome to my variation of the estimation project.
 In this project, we are tasked to develop the estimation portion of the controller used in the CPP simulator.
 The final result, our simulated quad will be flying with the estimator and custom controller from the previous project: [FCND-Controls-CPP](https://github.com/woodrowwiest/FCND-Controls-CPP)

-This README is broken down into the following sections:
+This README takes on the basic form from the original project and the content is as follows:

  - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
  - [The Tasks](#the-tasks) - the tasks you will need to complete for the project